Can Where You Live Make You Healthier?

 Crisp mountain air even has its pros and cons, which might make you love or question those peaceful long weekend getaways.

 Data has shown that communities that live in high elevations, such as 2,500 meters or higher, experience cardiovascular diseases, lung and other specific types of cancers, and stroke at an increased rate.

 Living high doesn’t always come at a negative price, though, because top-of-the-hill living does have benefits in avoiding air pollutants like black carbon aerosols.
 Black carbon aerosols, or air soot, are any partially combusted particles caused by natural elements like fire, human waste, or industrial emissions.

 Adverse health effects from black carbon particles include respiratory and cardiovascular disease, heart problems, cancer, congenital disabilities, and premature death.

 Another health risk in cities is the increased chance of traffic-related accidents and injuries.
 San Diego car insurance costs an average of $287 per month.
 Minimum liability requirements are lower than most states, but if you want to make sure your health and medical needs are met, you may need to opt for more comprehensive coverage.

 Wouldn’t it be great if someone would simply give us the answer to our happiness?

 The answers we’re all searching for may not come served on a silver platter, but that doesn’t mean they aren’t ready to bite into.
-Whatever you envision your future to be in the place that’s right for you, knowing how to balance both the pros and cons of where you live could save your mental and physical health.
+Whatever you envision your future to be in the place that’s right for you, knowing how to balance both the pros and cons of where you live could save your mental health and physical well-being.